NicoleDwe/CDS-visual/assignments/4-classification/README.md

 __Cloning the Repository__

-To run the script `edge_detection.py`, it is best to clone this repository to your own machine/server by running the following commands:
+To run the scripts `lr-mnist.py` or `nn-mnist.py`, it is best to clone this repository to your own machine/server by running the following commands:

 ```bash
 # clone repository into cds-visual-nd